PeggyJV/gravity-bridge/docs/developer/hotspots.md

 The Orchestrator parses and relays events from Ethereum to the [oracle](/docs/design/oracle.md).
 Parsing those events is handled by a parser in [ethereum_events.rs](/orchestrator/gravity_utils/strc/types/ethereum_events.rs).
 While this parser has some unit tests it is not fuzz tested.
 Any possibility of incorrect parsing here may result in an attack where deposits are faked, or less severely, the bridge is halted due to Oracle disagreements.

-## Attestation Executor
+## Ethereum Event Processor

-The attestation system in [attestation.go](/module/x/gravity/keeper/attestation.go) and [attestation_handler.go](/module/x/gravity/keeper/attestation_handler.go) manages [oracle](/docs/design/oracle.md) events, by aggregating a number of claims made by validators into a single 'attestation' covering a given event.
-This, as well as the `attestation_handler` logic that covers all possible Oracle events are good places to look for logic flaws.
+The Ethereum event processor  in [ethereum_event_processor.go](/module/x/gravity/keeper/ethereum_event_processor.go)  manages [oracle](/docs/design/oracle.md) events, by aggregating a number of claims made by validators into a single 'EthereumEvent' covering a given event.
+This, as well as the `EventProcessor` logic that covers all possible Oracle events are good places to look for logic flaws.

 ## Endblocker Logic